RobTillaart/MCP3424/README.md

 The MCP3424 is not a fast ADC, however with 18 bit it has at least a very high resolution.
 What the effects of the long sampling time means is to be investigated.
-The high resolution combined with an optional gain of 8x means one could measure voltage in steps of about 2 µV.
+The high resolution combined with an optional gain of 8x means one could measure voltage in steps of about 2 ÂµV.

 The library cannot check yet if a conversion is ready.
 Need hardware to check how this works in detail.